-When examining the issue that comes up in the structural design of pile foundations, factors such as soil reaction, rotations, deflection, and moment, shear and soil reaction are important for such analysis.
-This examination is often done using the Beam-on-elastic Foundation approach.
+When examining the issue that comes up in the structural design of pile foundations, factors such as soil reaction, rotations, deflection, and moment, shear, and soil reaction are important for such analysis.
+Experts often do this examination using the Beam-on-elastic Foundation approach.
 This theory works because of the ability of most piles to change.
-This makes it possible for us to say that they have an extremely large length, for the sake of analysis only.
-But, when analyzing the short rigid piles, the lower boundary condition should be factored in as well.
+This allows us to say that they have an extremely large length, for the sake of analysis only.
+But, when analyzing the short rigid piles, the lower boundary condition should receive consideration as well.

-Now, steady modulus-depth and linearly increasing relationship have non-dimensional solutions.
-However, some solutions have steeped variation of the modulus, k.
+Now, steady modulus-depth and linearly increasing relationships have non-dimensional solutions.
+However, some solutions have steeped variations of the modulus, k.
 The very large amount of experimental value helps us to choose the right variation of k with depth.
 These values of k oftentimes come as a function of observable soil features.
-The size of k, if needed can be determined through an experiment by adding the related non-dimensional solution with plain lateral load tests.
+It is possible to determine the size of k through an experiment.
+This test includes adding the related non-dimensional solution with plain lateral load tests.

-A technique exists through which analysis can be carried out for partially embedded piles by using the non-dimensional solutions readily available for fully embedded piles.
-This is manipulated by introducing depth to fixity usually based on soil characteristics and pile stiffness, thus eliminating the problem of taking arbitrary depths to fixity.
-By conservatively assuming values for k, designs that are economical can be obtained.
-However, in cases where using more accurate design data can cause significant savings, a simple field test program can be conducted to generate the required data.
+A technique exists through which it is possible to do the analysis for partially embedded piles.
+This technique uses the non-dimensional solutions readily available for fully embedded piles.
+Here, the designer introduces depth to fixity usually based on soil characteristics and pile stiffness.
+This helps in eliminating the problem of taking arbitrary depths to fixity.
+By conservatively assuming values for “k”, you can obtain economical designs.
+However, there are cases where using more accurate design data can cause significant savings.
+In such cases, you can conduct a simple field test program to generate the required data.